PiedPiper911/ASML/README.md

 #### NoFlyArea

-The no-fly area is represented by the < NoFlyArea > element, whose sub-element composition is shown in Figure 9, with < Circle>, < Rectangle>, and < Polygon > as its optional sub-elements.
+The no-fly area is represented by the < NoFlyArea > element, whose sub-element composition is shown in Fig 10, with < Circle>, < Rectangle>, and < Polygon > as its optional sub-elements.
 The sub-elements of polygon < Coords > have at least three coordinates, indicating that it consists of three and more coordinate points.
-The syntax rules for each child element and attribute of < NoFlyArea > are shown in Table 11.
+The syntax rules for each child element and attribute of < NoFlyArea > are shown in Tab 13.

-Table 11.
-Syntax rules for < NoFlyArea > child elements and attributes
+Tab 13 Syntax rules for < NoFlyArea > child elements and attributes

 | Non-terminal  | Symbol | Replacement                                  |
 | ------------- | ------ | -------------------------------------------- |